Tiger's Eye at a Glance

 What is Tiger's Eye good for?+

-Tiger's Eye is primarily known for enhancing courage, self-confidence, and personal power.
+Tiger's Eye is best known for courage, self-confidence, and personal power.
 It promotes clear thinking, helps with decision-making, attracts wealth and good luck, and provides strong protective energy.
-It balances the Solar Plexus Chakra, helping you recognize your inner strength and take decisive action.
-It is also valued for its ability to promote harmony in relationships and resolve internal conflicts.
+It works the Solar Plexus Chakra, helping you recognize your inner strength and take decisive action.
+People also value it for promoting harmony in relationships and resolving internal conflicts.

 Is Tiger's Eye a protective stone?+

-Yes, Tiger's Eye is considered one of the most effective protective stones.
-It is believed to ward off the evil eye, reflect negative energy and ill-wishing back to the source, and create a protective shield around the wearer.
-Ancient warriors carried it as protection in battle, and modern practitioners use it to protect against workplace negativity and psychic attacks.
+Yes, and a well-regarded one.
+It's believed to ward off the evil eye, reflect negative energy and ill-wishing back to the source, and create a protective shield around the wearer.
+Ancient warriors carried it into battle for protection, and modern practitioners use it against workplace negativity and what they describe as psychic attacks.

 Can Tiger's Eye get wet?+

-Tiger's Eye has a hardness of 7 and is generally safe for brief contact with water, making it fine to cleanse under running water.
-However, prolonged soaking is not recommended as it may affect the stone's polish and chatoyant effect over time.
-Avoid hot water and salt water.
-For regular cleansing, a quick rinse under cool running water followed by thorough drying is perfectly safe.
+Tiger's Eye has a hardness of 7 and handles brief contact with water fine.
+Cleansing under running water is okay.
+Don't soak it for long periods, though, since that may affect the polish and chatoyant effect over time.
+Skip hot water and salt water.
+A quick rinse under cool running water followed by thorough drying works well for regular cleansing.

 How does Tiger's Eye empower Leo through the Solar Plexus?+

-Tiger's Eye is a master Solar Plexus Chakra stone, activating personal power, willpower, and self-confidence.
-For Leo — the courageous, magnetic sign it is a birthstone for — this Solar Plexus activation amplifies their natural bravery and leadership charisma, helping them channel their fierce energy into purposeful action.
-The stone teaches Leo that true personal power comes from grounded self-knowledge and integrity, not from dominating others, making their confidence both magnetic and trustworthy.
+Tiger's Eye is a strong Solar Plexus stone, activating personal power, willpower, and self-confidence.
+For Leo — the courageous, magnetic sign it's a birthstone for — this amplifies their natural bravery and leadership charisma, helping them channel that energy into purposeful action.
+The stone also teaches Leo that real personal power comes from grounded self-knowledge and integrity, not from dominating others.
+That's what makes their confidence magnetic rather than overbearing.

 What causes Tiger's Eye's chatoyancy and where is it found?+

-The distinctive "cat's eye" shimmer in Tiger's Eye is caused by the parallel alignment of crocidolite (blue asbestos) fibers that have been replaced by silica through a process called pseudomorphism — the original fibrous mineral is preserved in form but replaced by quartz.
-This creates the stone's signature golden-brown chatoyant banding.
-Major deposits are found in South Africa (the most important source), Australia, India, Brazil, and the United States.
-Tiger's Eye is quite affordable and widely available, making it one of the most popular protective crystals in the world.
+The "cat's eye" shimmer comes from the parallel alignment of crocidolite (blue asbestos) fibers that have been replaced by silica through pseudomorphism — the original fibrous mineral keeps its shape but gets replaced by quartz.
+That's what creates the golden-brown chatoyant banding.
+Major deposits are in South Africa (the most important source), Australia, India, Brazil, and the United States.
+Tiger's Eye is affordable and widely available, which is part of why it's one of the most popular protective crystals around.